Browse by Medical Category

 Friday, June 13, 2014

 EXTRAORDINARY CARE: From left, David Brown, MD, chief of the MGH Department of Emergency Medicine; Laurie Pagnottaro, MGH patient and guest speaker; and Schwamm

-“We are doing the right thing based on scientific evidence and plain logic,” he said.
+Aneesh B. Singhal, MD, vice chair and director of Quality and Safety in the MGH Neurology Department and director of the Stroke and Neuro-ICU Observership Program, was the attending physician during the nine-minute door-to-needle treatment.
+Singhal said the MGH is now among the top performing high-volume centers in the Northeast and among the top globally as well.“We are doing the right thing based on scientific evidence and plain logic,” he said.
 “We are developing an infrastructure to identify stroke and respond to patients’ needs as quickly as possible.
 To reduce the time to administer TPA and improve patient outcomes it has taken strong collaboration among paramedics, the ED staff, nurses, radiology teams, residents and the acute stroke fellow and attending physician.
 I think nine minutes is extraordinary.
 The system is clearly working.”

 Read more articles from the 06/13/14 Hotline issue.